otrv4/otrv4/architecture-decisions/003-user-profile.md

 detected by OTRv4:

 - For OTRvX (released after OTRv4), the known wire versions are: X, ..., 4.
-- After receiving an User Profile, an OTRvX client must make sure the highest version supported by both participants is used:
+- After receiving a User Profile, an OTRvX client must make sure the highest version supported by both participants is used:
-  - For every known version that's present in the received User Profile, check if the version used to receive this message is the higher you support.
+  - For every known version that's present in the received User Profile, check if the version used to receive this message is the highest you support.

 ```
 Alice                               Malory                                Bob